RESIDENTIAL WATER HEATING

 If house has solar PV or is all-electric, Marathon electric water heaters are long-lasting well insulated tanks that are an alternative to heat pump water heaters.

-If natural gas/propane is preferred, then a gas tankless water heater is the most efficient.
-If a high efficiency gas boiler for hydronic heating is being installed, a tank water heater (often called a water-maker or indirect tank) tied to boiler is a decent choice.
+If natural gas/propane is preferred, then a tankless (on-demand) water heater is the most efficient.
+If a high efficiency gas boiler for hydronic heating is being installed, a tank water heater (often called a “water-maker” or “indirect tank”) tied to boiler is a decent choice.

 An electric tankless water heater is a good choice if mechanical area space is limited; if usage and occupancy is intermittent; or the load/demand is small (e.g. an ADU).